 Reference: § 6-1-320.

 NOTICE: RFA has published the millage rate increase limitations for counties and school districts on March 27, 2020 on our website below.
 These have also been emailed to counties and school districts.
-All letters will be mailed at a later date due to the extenuating circumstances resulting from COVID-19.
+All letters were mailed on May 22, 2020 due to the extenuating circumstances resulting from COVID-19.
 Staff are avaiable to assist with any questions.
-Please email Mary Katherine Miller at firstname.lastname@example.org for assistance.
+Please email Mary Katherine Miller at email@example.com for assistance.